arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

         url: '/projects/autodesk-cfd/cfd-persona-clark.png'
         width:
         height:
-      - caption: 'I conducted a deep-dive card sort with several users to better understand how they related various modes, commands, and operations'
+      - caption: 'I conducted a deep-dive card sort with several power users to better understand how they related various modes, commands, and operations'
         description: 'A card sort to better understand how users related various commands and operations'
         url: '/projects/autodesk-cfd/cfd-card-sort.png'
         width: